jephthah-orobia/unflare/docs/examples/hello-user.md

 While these routes could technically be consolidated into a single file, we will distribute them across multiple files to demonstrate the benefits of a modular approach.
 Specifically, we will create a separate route for the landing page and a router to handle both sign-in and sign-out operations.
 This strategy not only enhances code readability but also facilitates future code analysis and debugging.

 Next, we’ll create a directory named `handlers`.
-Within this directory, we’ll add two files: `home.ts` and `sign-in-out.ts`.
+Within this directory, we’ll add two files: `home.ts` and `signing.ts`.
 Your project directory should now look like this:

 ```
 📂 your-project-folder